DoD-Platform-One/bigbang/charter/GitlabLabels.md

 #### `kind::enhancement`

-Improvement of an existing capablity to work more efficiently in specific environments
+Improvement of an existing capability to work more efficiently in specific environments

 #### `kind::test`